 - Ornithological monitoring by censusing breeding birds (mainly singing) along the entire edge of the Aiguillon Bay and on Prée Mizottière.
-This action will take place in the spring.
+This action takes place in the spring.

 - Monitoring of amphibian populations during their “singing” period from February to April.
 This concerned the inner part of the Aiguillon Bay and Prée Mizottière.
-These areas will be surveyed by sampling large quadrats.
-For each quadrat the number of contacts was noted thus allowing for the calculation of population densities and therefore to perceive their evolution over the duration of LIFE.
+These areas is surveyed by sampling large quadrats.
+For each quadrat the number of contacts is noted thus allowing for the calculation of population densities and therefore to perceive their evolution over the duration of LIFE.

 - Habitat mapping.
 This applies especially to the area concerned by depolderisation at Prée-Mizottière.

 In order to restore mudflats, a census of benthic fauna, particle size analyses of sediments as well as measurements of organic matter were carried out.
 The aim is to determine which species and habitats are present before and after management work and thus assess precisely whether the objectives have been achieved.

 Benthic macrofauna is generally defined as those animals (fauna) that are visible to the naked eye (macro) and dependant on the substrate in or on which they live (benthic), whether hard (rocks, flats) or loose (sands, mudflats).

 These are essentially invertebrate organisms.
 These organisms and communities of organisms are widely used to assess the impact and levels of disruption of marine and inland aquatic environments, as well as to monitor restoration processes.